Raise your hand if you’ve heard of Warren Buffett. 🙋🏾♂️

 Imagine going all out and succeeding on five major goals you have in your life.
 What would your life look like five, ten, or 20 years down the road if you chose to focus on getting good at a handful of things?

 This rule teaches you to take your decisions seriously.
-This doesn’t mean you should spend your entire life in “paralysis by analysis” and never pull the trigger, but it shows how much due diligence goes a long way to determining your future success.
+This doesn’t mean you should spend your entire life suffering from “paralysis by analysis” and never pull the trigger, but it shows how due diligence goes a long way to determining your future success.
 Look at most of the lessons mentioned on this list so far.
 None of them are flashy or sexy but they work.

 You have to reach a point in your life where youcommit to some paths for the long-term.
 Yes, this means you might miss out on some opportunities.
 But, again, you don’t need to seize every opportunity to live a great life.